Codey-LAB/SmolLM2-customs/README.md

 ## Plug into any Hub (one config block)

-Works out of the box with [Multi-LLM-API-Gateway](https://github.com/VolkanSah/Multi-LLM-API-Gateway):
+Works out of the box with [Multi-LLM-API-Gateway](https://github.com/VolkanSah/Multi-LLM-API-Gateway): Hub Screenshot for this [SmolLM2](SmolLM2.jpg)

 ```ini
 [LLM_PROVIDER.smollm]